luismts/xamarin-roadmap/roadmaps/en/azure-roadmap.md

 # Azure {#Azure}

-This track focuses on creating Azure-hosted services and accessing them from your Xamarin client apps.
+This roadmap focuses on creating Azure-hosted services and accessing them from your Xamarin client apps.
 Topics include the Azure portal, Azure Mobile App Service, connecting to Azure from a mobile client, and authentication.

 ## Introduction to Azure (AZR101) {#introduction-azure}